Sebobo/Shel.Neos.CommandBar/README.md

 * ➕ Open node creation dialog relative to the current node
 * 📝 Switch edit/preview mode
 * 📰 Publish / discard changes on current page or all changes
-* ⭐️Mark commands as favourites (stored in Neos user preferences)
+* ⭐️ Mark commands as favourites (stored in Neos user preferences)
-* 🗄️Store recent commands (stored in Neos user preferences)
+* 🗄️ Store recent commands (stored in Neos user preferences)
 * 🧩 Backend module integration
   * Open the command bar from within the backend modules which have the module enabled (global inclusion possible with Neos 8.3)
 * 🪛 Extensibility